superhero1/ffritz/README.md

 Binaries are provided in the "hosts" directory.
 If they dont work, try cloning freetz and build them using "make squashfstools-be".

-There is a make rule squashfstools-be that does this.
+There is a make rule "squashfstools-be" that does this.

 Required (debian) packages are: apt-get install gawk libtool realpath pkg-config zlibc gnulib libcap-dev